Cray-HPE/docs-csm/operations/network/management_network/aruba/tacacs.md

 # TACACS

- “TACACS+ provides access control for routers, network access servers and other networked computing devices via one or more centralized servers.
-TACACS+ provides separate authentication, authorization and accounting services.” –ietf draft-grant-tacacs-02
+ "TACACS+ provides access control for routers, network access servers and other networked computing devices via one or more centralized servers.
+TACACS+ provides separate authentication, authorization and accounting services." –ietf draft-grant-tacacs-02

 ## Configuration Commands